KG456-coder/pdsnd_github/README.md

     - the most frequent combination of start station and end station
     - trip durations (total travel time and average travel times)
     - user info: for ex. counts of each user type, and for NYC and Chicago only: the count of gender and age information (oldest, youngest and most common year of birth)
+* The user also gets an opportunity to see five rows of formatted data at a time.

 ## Files used
 * chicago.csv